AleksandarJavorovic/cooktopia/README.md

 - Navbar is fully responsive.
 Here we can find:
   - Logo, which acts as a Home button
   - Search Bar
-  - My Account Icon
+  - My Account, with Icon for bigger screens
-  - Wishlist Icon
+  - Wishlist, with Icon for bigger screens
-  - Shopping Bag Icon, with total amount under it
+  - Shopping Bag Icon, with the total amount under it
   - Burger Icon on small and medium screens
-  - Home button for smaller and medium screens
+  - Home button for small and medium screens

 [Back to Top](#table-of-contents)